 Vegetarians can add spinach to their pasta.
 Not only does it bring a leafy freshness and flavour but it is quite healthy on the plus side.
 Mushrooms or broccoli is again another good option.

-What sides to have with shell pasta?
+What sides to have?

 I would go with wine as an accompaniment for sure.
 Just to wash down the creaminess while gorging on this bowl of pasta.
 Red or white wine as per your preference.